-Cement and Concrete Finishers with little to no experience tend to make between $25550 and $30660 while the more experienced ones make over $49770 per year.
+Cement Masons and Concrete Finishers with little to no experience tend to make between $28780 and $34550 while the more experienced ones can earn over $56230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cement and Concrete Finisher is to move to a higher paying state like NY.
-Right now, the highest paying states for Cement and Concrete Finishers are NY, HI, AK, IL and NJ.
+One of the easiest ways to increase your salary as a Cement Mason and Concrete Finisher is to move to a higher paying state like HI.
+Right now, the highest paying states for Cement Masons and Concrete Finishers are HI, NY, IL, AK and WA.

-3 other factors that can increase your salary as A Cement and Concrete Finisher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cement Mason and Concrete Finisher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cement and Concrete Finishers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Cement Masons and Concrete Finishers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.